TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 As in {prf:ref}`Ex:LeastSquares:NonUnique` the 'homogeneous' part $\vect{x}_H = c\left(\begin{array}{c}  1 \\ -1 \\ -1 \end{array}\right)$ is the null space of $A^TA$, which is equal to the null space of $A$.

-For instance, by taking $c=0$ and $c = -1$ we find the two least squares solutions
+For instance, by taking $c=0$ and $c = -1$ we find the two least-squares solutions

 $$
    \hat{\vect{x}}_1 = \left(\begin{array}{c}  3 \\ -1 \\ 0 \end{array}\right), \quad \hat{\vect{x}}_2 = \left(\begin{array}{c}  2 \\ 0 \\ 1 \end{array}\right).
 $$

-For both we find the least squares error
+For both we find the least-squares error

 $$
   \norm{A\hat{\vect{x}}_i - \vect{b}} =